hugomflavio/actel/cran-comments.md

 distancesMatrix(): Requires the output of transitionLayer to be able to run.
-Since transtitionLayer() cannot operate without a shape file (see above), the examples in distancesMatrix() would lead to an error.
+Since transtitionLayer() cannot operate without a shape file (see below), the examples in distancesMatrix() would lead to an error.

 exampleWorkspace(): This function is intended to deploy files in the user file system.

-explore(): Requires the presence of specific files in the current directory to run.
+explore(), migration() and residency(): These functions require the presence of specific files in the current directory to run.
+Successfully running the examples for these function would require either deploying files in the current directory or moving the R session back and forth between the temporary directory and the original directory.

 getTimes(): Requires the output of one of the three main functions (explore, migration or residency), which in turn require the presence of specific files in the user file system.

-migration(): Requires the presence of specific files in the current directory to run.

-residency(): Requires the presence of specific files in the current directory to run.

 transitionLayer(): Requires the presence of a shape file to be able to run.
 Running the example in the absence of a valid